multimatum-Team/multimatum/reports/sprint2.md

 ### Joseph

+This week I was assigned to the creation of the deadline class.
-The task I was assigned was not too difficult this week, but I struggled a lot to make the CI work properly, as a result I largely underestimated my workload.
+The task in itself wasn't too hard to implement but I struggled a lot to make the CI work  properly, as a result I largely underestimated my workload.

 I'm not sure how I could have anticipated this but hopefully such logistical issues won't happen too often from now on, as we finally got most of the tooling to work.